 Whether we’re talking about a potential partner, a job interview, or a restaurant launch, first impressions matter.
-Your grand opening is the first time you formally introduce your business to the community, so you’ll want to put your best foot – and food! – forward.
+Your restaurant's grand opening is the first time you formally introduce your restaurant to the community, so you’ll want to put your best foot – and food! – forward.
 It’s also a valuable opportunity to create awareness, build hype, and establish important relationships that will help your restaurant grow.
 To achieve all this and build a community of satisfied customers, it’s vital that the whole process be approached thoughtfully and strategically.

 To help you plan for opening day, here are seven tips for all you ready-to-launch restaurateurs: